19 Weeks Pregnant: Baby Update

 19 Weeks Pregnant: What to Expect

 Right now, you are in complete control of your baby’s environment.
-Not only is she starting to hear your voice, she can even taste what you are eating!
+Not only is your little one starting to hear your voice, they can even taste what you are eating!
 Amazingly, some of the decisions you make now will help put your baby on the path of wellness that may continue through adulthood.
 Experts call this the “fetal programming hypothesis,” it’s an increasingly hot area of medical study.
-You are literally tweaking her genes to promote some and switch off others.
+You are literally tweaking your baby's genes to promote some and switch off others.

 Nutrition is one super important way to tweak your health and the health of your baby.
 You may be craving carbs of any kind (bagels, bread, pizza, pasta, potatoes).
 But, did you know that sugars and starches promote inflammation (basically the irritation and unhealth of many body systems).
 That’s why, one of the best investments you can make is to switch to lower carb, anti-inflammation diet.
 It can help with arthritis and joint pain, as well as pregnancy-linked inflammation, like preeclampsia.
 It can keep gestational diabetes at bay, slow weight gain, and may help you sidestep some uncomfortable side effects of pregnancy, like swelling.